amanoxsolutions/ansible-NutanixClusterConfiguration/README.md

 ## Prerequisites

 Development and testing were done within Ubuntu WSL 20.04.6 LTS on a local notebook.
 Followed this guide to install the environment correctly: [Installing Ansible on Ubuntu WSL](https://www.thomaspreischl.de/ansible-wsl-windows/).
 Test if the Ubuntu WSL can ping the Nutanix Cluster or any element in the IP Range.
 If you are working with Ansible for the first time, review this guide to get familiar with Ansible: [Getting Started with the Nutanix Ansible Module](https://www.nutanix.dev/2022/08/05/getting-started-with-the-nutanix-ansible-module/).

+### MacOS installation

+Follow this guide for further instructions: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

+### Collections

 The following modules need to be installed on the host where the Ansible script is running from:
 - `gradvies.nutanix`
 - `nutanix.ncp`

 ## Staging

 the following steps are automated in ansible:
 - add nodes
 - define IP range of Host, CVM and IPMI